bolozna/Events/eventpy/README.md

 Test suite
 ----------

-After installing the library you should run the test suite to see that everything is workign fine:
+After installing the library you should run the test suite to see that everything is working fine:

 ```
 python -m eventpy.tests